Mark Leonard Winter: Stage

-On stage, he has performed major roles with leading Australian theatre companies, including the Sydney Theatre Company and the Melbourne Theatre Company.
-Winter is one of the founding members of Black Lung, an independent theatre company.
-In 2015, Winter starred in the Melbourne Theatre Company's production of Simon Stephens' Birdland. for which he won Best Male Actor at the Helpmann Awards.
+On stage, Winter has performed major roles with leading Australian theatre companies, including the Sydney Theatre Company and the Melbourne Theatre Company.
+He was one of the founding members of Black Lung, an independent theatre company.
+In 2015, Winter starred in the Melbourne Theatre Company's production of Simon Stephens' Birdland, for which he won the award for Best Male Actor at the Helpmann Awards.

-Winter directed Jason Alexander in an American production of The Blind Date Project, a type of improv which he helped to devise.
+Winter directed Seinfeld actor Jason Alexander in an American production of The Blind Date Project, a type of improv which he helped devise.